-It is very important that dogs that are being boarded, groomed or going to dog parks be vaccinated for kennel cough on a regular basis.
-Kennel cough is a respiratory disease caused by bacteria and maybe some viruses.
-It is spread by aerosol when dogs are in close contact and is especially a problem in kennels.
-It is not usually a life threatening disease, but it can cause a very irritating, loud, hacking cough.
-Rarely can it lead to a much more serious pneumonia.
+It is very important for dogs being boarded, groomed or going to dog parks to be vaccinated for Kennel Cough on a regular basis.
+Kennel Cough is a respiratory disease caused by a bacteria and possibly some viruses.
+It is spread by aerosol when dogs are in close contact, so it is inevitably a problem in kennels.
+It is not usually a life-threatening disease, but it can cause a very irritating, loud, hacking cough.
+Kennel Couch can rarely lead to a much more serious pneumonia.

 WHICH IS BETTER?

 Both vaccines work.
-The intranasal works quicker and you don’t have to stick a needle into your dog.
-This is the vaccine that I personally prefer because it makes sense to attack the bacteria where it enters the body.
-I also use the injectable, if there is enough time before boarding, and especially for those dogs that would rather bite my fingers off than get vaccinated.
+The intranasal works quicker, and you don’t have to stick a needle into your dog.
+It makes sense to attack the bacteria where it enters the body.
+It is also beneficial to use the injectable if there is enough time before boarding, and especially for those dogs that would rather bite your fingers off than get vaccinated.